Jean-David Malat: Isolation Mastered

 In 2020, JD Malat launched a new group exhibition titled 'Isolation Mastered,' an open-call juried exhibition.
 They received over 1,000 submissions and featured 25 artists in the exhibition, selecting artists who demonstrated innovative dialogue during the lockdown period.
 8,000 public votes selected 5 top artists, with Marina Gonzalez winning a solo exhibition at the Gallery in 2021 and Andrew Litten and Kojo Marfo being added to the JD Malat Gallery artist roster.

 Ferus: A Visual Conversation

 In September 2022, JD Malat opened the group show ‘Ferus: A Visual Conversation’ which showcased artworks by Billy Al Bengston (b.1934), John Altoon (1925 - 1969), Ed Moses (1926 - 2018), Craig Kauffman (1932 - 2010) and Giorgio Morandi (1890 - 1964).
 Co-curated by Dr. Richard Davey and Annie Pereira, the exhibition was dedicated to the artistic relationships that flourished within the Ferus Gallery, and Jean-David Malat wished to examine the centrality of visual exchange amongst these established figures during the 1950s and 1960s.

 Personal life

-Jean-David Malat has two sons, and was divorced in 2023.
+Jean-David Malat has two sons: Joshua Malat and Davi Malat, and was divorced in 2023.